Praashh/ViewChain/apps/server/README.md

 4. If ZK proof generation fails, it falls back to direct verification
 5. Successful proofs are saved to the database
 6. A cron job periodically checks for new views and generates proofs

+## View Count Protection

+ViewChain implements several measures to ensure accurate and honest view counts:

+1. **Client Fingerprinting**: Each viewer is identified by user ID (if logged in) or IP address
+2. **Cooldown Periods**: Multiple views from the same client are deduplicated within a configurable timeframe
+3. **Automatic Updates**: View counts are updated in real-time without requiring page reload
+4. **ZK Verification**: View counts are cryptographically verified to prevent tampering

 ## Integration with ViewChain